gurby123/AppBootStrap/README.md

 ```

 # DockerHub
-While I was able to work ith Docker Desktop locally and up load the builds, this was not possible with the on Docker Hub Account acount.
-They have added a requirment of tagnmes and where apparently automatic processing through github will only be provided with Docker Pro account.
+While I was able to work ith Docker Desktop locally and up load the builds, this was not possible with the free online Docker Hub Account.
+They have added a requirment of tagnmes and where apparently, automatic processing through github may be only provided with Docker Pro account.
 So while local images are build and run, the Docker Hub account was not able to get the latest build.
-Followed steps from: (https://blog.bitsrc.io/https-medium-com-adhasmana-how-to-do-ci-and-cd-of-node-js-application-using-github-actions-860007bebae6)
+I followed steps from: (https://blog.bitsrc.io/https-medium-com-adhasmana-how-to-do-ci-and-cd-of-node-js-application-using-github-actions-860007bebae6)

 Code used in the yml file is listed below:
 ```